 Even though construction was halted in 2020, the project progressed nicely and has now reached its completion.

-If you’ve ever stayed at the Contemporary Resort you know how convenient the walkway is over to the Magic Kingdom, only taking about 10 minutes to get there.
+If you’ve ever stayed at the Contemporary Resort you know how convenient the walkway is over to Magic Kingdom Park, only taking about 10 minutes to get there.

 Big shoutout to @Bioreconstruct who always takes the best construction photos around Walt Disney World especially his aerial photos which are amazing.
 This helps us to see some of the unseen areas of Disney World and the work being done behind the scenes.
 Let’s look at the latest updates…